CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 * When the ``state`` is not ``query``, the URL is the base URL to access the APIC plus the distinguished name to access the object.
 The filter string will restrict the returned data to just the configuration data.
 * When ``state`` is ``query``, the URL and filter string used depend on which parameters are passed to the object.
 This method handles the complexity so that it is easier to add new modules and ensures that all modules are consistent in the type of data returned.

 .. note:: Our design goal is to take all ID parameters that have values and return the most specific data possible.
 If you do not supply any ID parameters to the task, then all objects of the class will be returned.
-If your task does consist of ID parameters used, then the data for the specific object is returned.
+If your task does consist of ID parameters, then the data for the specific object is returned.
 If a partial set of ID parameters is passed, then the module will use the IDs that are passed to build the URL and filter strings appropriately.

-The ``construct_url()`` method takes two required arguments:
+The ``construct_url()`` method takes 2required arguments:

 * **self** - passed automatically with the class instance
 * **root_class** - A dictionary consisting of ``aci_class``, ``aci_rn``, ``target_filter``, and ``module_object`` keys